 What is couples therapy?

-the relationship between partners.
-In this way couples therapy differs from individual psychotherapy as the relationship and
+between partners.
+In this way couples therapy differs from individual psychotherapy as the relationship and not the individuals

-not the individuals within the relationship is the primary focus of attention.
-When working with couples I focus on relationship
+within the relationship is the primary focus of attention.
+When working with couples I focus on relationship dynamics, the

-dynamics, the impact that family of origin and past relationships may contribute to the presenting concern, patterns of communication,
+impact that family of origin and past relationships may contribute to the presenting concern, patterns of communication, and

 and interact with one another.
 Improving how couples understand and interact with themselves and one another is a common